AUTOMATIC1111/stable-diffusion-webui/Features.md

 # Color Sketch

 Basic coloring tool for img2img.
-To use this feature, enable with **--gradio-img2img-tool color-sketch** in commandline args.
-Sending from txt2img will currently cause the browser to severely lag, so upload the image instead.
+To use this feature in img2img, enable with `--gradio-img2img-tool color-sketch` in commandline args.
+To use this feature in inpainting mode, enable with `--gradio-inpaint-tool color-sketch`.
 Chromium-based browsers support a dropper tool. (see picture)

 ![dropper](https://user-images.githubusercontent.com/98228077/196140222-54bc71ad-2746-4c38-8075-5c53fbcde2a9.png)